 Probably the most covered with metro stations from all arrondissements.

 - From Charles de Gaulle Airport (CDG) take the RER line "B" and after 11 stops leave the Gare du Nord station.
 Here change to the orange metro line No. 5 and go two stops to Oberkampf station.
 This way takes about 50 minutes, by taxi about 50 minutes as well.

 - From Orly Airport (ORY), take Ouibus ($13.6/€12) from Paris — Aéroport Orly Sud - Sortie L to the station Paris — Trocadéro (3 stops).
 From here you can jump on the metro — yellow line No. 9, from the station Trocadéro to the station Voltaire (16 stops).
 This way takes about 1 hour by train or taxi.

 Where to eat in the 11th arrondissement?

-If you want to arrive in winter, you concentrate more on museums and will be very careful to choose the hotel where you stay in case of bad weather and enjoy, for example, a sauna complex.
+If you want to take a trip in winter, you will likely concentrate more on visiting museums and careful to choose a hotel in the event of bad weather and would perhaps enjoy, for example, a sauna complex.